WUR-AI/diffWOFOST/docs/installation.md

 pip install jupyterlab
 ```

-If you are a contributer, clone the source code and install the package in
+If you are a contributor, clone the source code and install the package in
 development mode:

 ```bash